LG has officially quit making phones – here's what's next

 What will happen to current LG phones?

-The good news is that if you own an LG V60 or LG Velvet – or want to buy one – you'll be covered.
-Both current LG phone inventory will remain on sale, and service support and software updates will continue for existing LG phone customers.
+The good news is that if you own an LG phone or want to buy one – say the LG V60 or LG Velvet – you'll be covered.
+Both current LG phone inventory will remain on sale in stores and online, and service support and software updates will continue for existing LG phone customers.
+Just no new LG smartphones going forward.

 LG says the wind down of its mobile phone business is expected to be completed by July 31, although you'll probably still be able to buy an LG phone after that date.

 Take a look back at 5 truly wild LG phone innovations – and why they failed.
-It was a company that often pushed the envelope of smartphones – better selfie cameras (LG V10), a focus on ultra-wide camera before many others (LG G6) and innovative video camera controls (LG V30).
+It was a company that often pushed the envelope of smartphones – better selfie cameras (LG V10), a focus on ultra-wide camera before many others (LG G6) and innovative video camera controls that others eventually copied (LG V30).

 It also never had the competitive strength to offer better prices at the carrier level in key regions like the US, when Samsung and Apple consistently beat it on deals.